-Having a traction pad is pretty critical when it comes to turns and manuevors or just for extra grip and traction in general.
-Like all surfboard accessories, there’s a huge variety; you may have even heard other names thrown around like deck grips or tails pads.
+Having a traction pad is pretty critical when it comes to turns and maneuvers or just for extra grip and traction in general.
+Like all surfboard accessories, there’s a huge variety; you may have even heard other names thrown around like tail pads or deck grips.

 The main goal for having a traction pad is clear – traction.
 The best place to start is asking yourself a few questions about what kind of traction pad is going to work best for your board and for your surfing.
 The texture is also going to play a big part in what you get out of your tail pad.
 Typically, tail pads come in a diamond shape pattern.
 Multi-layer grooves are also available for higher end and longer lasting traction pads.
 While, singular grooved tractions are a simpler option.
 Deeper grooves and rougher textures are going to provide maximum resistance against slipping and superior traction.

 The kick is the padding at the end of the tail pad which is elevated and plays a huge role when it comes to high performance surfing.
 It can be anything from a slight 20 degree rise to a completely vertical slope depending on what you need.
 A steeper kick will lock your foot in place when jamming the tail of the board in the lip of throwing the fins out.
 A flatter kick is going to work well on a fish or retro board or if you just need a bit more stability with your stance.

 The arch runs down the middle of the pad and much like the kick can come in a range of elevations to suit.
 The size of your foot will be a good indicator to how much elevation you need.
 Longer foot? go with higher elevation, it’ll help with control and movement but again this one is mostly personal preference.